deviant-F/pledge-dashboard/README.md

   - `ProductView` and `NotificationList` are listening to the change with filter.

 ### Notification
+- Users will be notify based on the filter they set.
+ - `Header` component fetches for notification every 3 seconds, by triggering a `fetchNotification` action.
+ - Inside `fetchNotification` action, it takes `filters` from the root state and passed to the async function `fetchNotification`.
+ - A new message is generated with a dummy generator function, then is filtered based on the selected criterias.
+ - If the message matches, it will be added into the store (`notifications` defined in notification vuex module)
+ - `Header` component listens to the changes in notification state.
+Once there is a new message, it will be added to `notify-list` and display to the user.
+ - `notify-list` will only show the latest 10 messages.

 ## Some Thoughts 🧠
 - Pledge-dashboard is my first Vue project.
 As a experimental project, I decided to use `Vue` + `Typescript`, together with `@vue/composition-api` for development.
 It is a good opportunity for me to familarize the coding style with `Typesciprt` and be prepare of the coming `Vue3.0`.
-Composition Api (will be availabe in Vue3.0) provides a similar coding style to React hooks.
+Composition Api provides a similar coding style to React hooks.
 It is very nice for ones with React background like me.

-- In the app, I also need to use `Vue-router` & `Vuex`.
-Both libraries haven't not officially support Composition Api. `@u3u/vue-hooks` provides a number of useful vue hooks of `date`, `window size`, `vue-router` & `vuex(store, state, getters, mutations, and actions)`.
+-`Vue-router` & `Vuex` also needed in the app.
+However, both libraries haven't not yet officially support Composition Api. we need to write our own hook for connecting our functional component with vuex and vue-router.
+With a 3rd party library `@u3u/vue-hooks`, things are more eariler.
+It provides a number of useful vue hooks of `date`, `window size`, `vue-router` & `vuex(store, state, getters, mutations, and actions)`.